Skip to main content

 While tenant insurance can cover various risks, here are three examples of common claims in Canada and how having the right coverage in place can protect you financially.

-In 2023, over 130,000 cases of burglary were reported nationwide.
+In 2024, over 120,000 incidents of burglary cases of burglary were reported nationwide.
 With tenant insurance, however, you won't be on your own when it comes to replacing all your prized possessions.

 Basement floods cost an average of $40,000 to repair.
 And while tenants might not be financially responsible for building damage, you'll still want coverage for all your contents.